revl/vcf_scanner/README.md

 ## How to use

+This section is a step-by-step guide on how to use the library.
+Additionally, the `examples` directory contains compilable code that illustrates key concepts, and the main header (`include/vcf_scanner/vcf_scanner.hh`) has plenty of comments that provide further details.

 ### Preparation and parsing the header

 1. Allocate a generous amount of memory for the input buffer.
 The buffer must